ybce/PalindromeChecker/README.md

 ### Note
 This API was created for demo purposes only and is not representative of a development grade deployment.
-The API could use more security features such as API token headers for authorization for example.
+The API could use more features such as API token headers for authorization and a test suite.
-I also didn't want to post this as a repo on github to avoid the IP being exposed to the public.